-The PDs to be estimated for each rating notch indicate the probability with which clients assigned to a given rating notch will default over the following 12 months.
+The probabilities of default to be estimated for each rating notch indicate the probability with which clients assigned to a given rating notch will default over the following 12 months.

-The PDs are estimated internally for the following retail and non-retail rating models: PI, Micro SME, Corporates, Large Corporates, SMB, sovereign, financial institutions, insurance companies, local and regional governments and Collective Investment Undertakings (CIU).
+The probabilities of default (PDs) are estimated internally for the following retail and non-retail rating models: PI, Micro SME, Corporates, Large Corporates, SMB, sovereign, financial institutions, insurance companies, local and regional governments and Collective Investment Undertakings (CIU).